pmndrs/react-postprocessing/README.md

 ## Why

-Instead of manually initializing the composer and adding required passes you can import the effects as components and put them inside `<EffectComposer />`.
+Instead of manually initializing the composer and adding required passes you can import the effects as components and put them inside `<EffectComposer />` for the easiest effect setup and better performance.

 ## Installation